Home | Getting Started | Volunteers | Meetings | Newsletters | Links | Publications | Library | Membership | Member Pages | DNA | Contacts | About Us

 The MGS name is derived from Middlesex Parish, the original name by which Darien, Connecticut, was known before becoming incorporated in 1820.
 The MGS founders were from Darien and chose "Middlesex" to honor the town.
 The name "Middlesex" is shown below on part of a 1789 map of Darien by Christopher Colles.

-1789 Colles Map The main road is part of the 1,300-mile road from Boston to Charleston, South carolina, ordered by King Charles II (now Old Kings Highway North)
+1789 Colles Map The main road is part of the 1,300-mile road from Boston to Charleston, South Carolina, ordered by King Charles II (now Old Kings Highway North)

 N in the upper left corner is north